shariq1989/cookbook/content/recipe/tandoori-chicken.md

 {{< end_recipe >}}

-### ABOUT THE MEAL
+### About the Meal

-We love get-togethers with family and friends, and this tandoori chicken recipe is a perfect addition to any cookout, picnic, or backyard gathering.
+We love get-togethers with family and friends, and this tandoori chicken recipe or tikka is a perfect addition to any cookout, picnic, or backyard gathering.
 My recipe will teach you how to make tandoori chicken at home in two easy ways: grilled tandoori chicken or baked tandoori chicken, whichever you prefer.
 Enjoy this recipe our family loves.

-#### What main ingredients do I need for this meal?
+#### What main ingredients are needed for this meal?

-* Chicken: I prefer to use drumsticks and thighs.
+* Chicken: I use chicken drumsticks and thighs.

 * Tandoori Chicken Masala: I enjoy the marinade in this recipe, but you can also use a store-bought [tandoori masala](https://amzn.to/3BrMAT0); be sure to add yogurt, lemon juice, olive oil, garlic paste, ginger paste, and onion to flavor the marinade and tenderize the chicken.